Corporal punishment: what it is and why it’s harmful to children

 - Help your child develop independence and learn skills to do the things they need or want to do.

-- Use family rules and discussions to help your children understand what behaviour is important in your family.
+- Use family rules and discussions to help your child understand what behaviour is important in your family.

 - Be a role model.
 Children do as you do.